joelmartinez/nBayes/README.md

 * [Entry](https://github.com/joelmartinez/nBayes/wiki/Entry)
 * [Analyzer](https://github.com/joelmartinez/nBayes/wiki/Analyzer)

-You can train the Index by adding entries to it, and then use an Analyer to categorize a new entry as belonging to one index or another.
+You can train the Index by adding entries to it, and then use an Analyzer to categorize a new entry as belonging to one index or another.
 In the spam filtering example, one index would be the Spam, while the other would be the "not-Spam".

 ## Sample Code

 ```CSharp